Healthy Homes Assessment Fernhill

 What are the most unreasonable gaps or holes?

-If you are able to feel external air getting in, or see an unobstructed draught coming from a crack or a gap or crack, then it’s most likely a gap or an opening that requirements sealing in somehow.
-Cracks or gaps with large gaps must be stopped permanently.
-Any gaps greater than 3mm that allow air to enter or exit from your home require sealing.
-For example, if an open fireplace isn’t in use it can cause draughts and should be shut off.
-Landlords and property managers are accountable for making sure that draughts from the fireplace are removed in the maximum extent imaginable.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap, then it’s likely a crack or an opening that requirements sealing in the way you can.
+Large cracks and gaps should be sealed permanently.
+Any gaps greater than 3mm that allow air to enter or exit within the house require the sealing.
+For example, if an open fireplace isn’t in use it can cause draughts and must be sealed from.
+Property managers and landlords are accountable for making sure that such draughts are squelched whenever imaginable.

-You don’t need to cover up holes or gaps that are part of the construction.
-For example, tiny gaps around windows and doors may be required to allow for movement of the building as the house warms and cools so that they are able to be closed and opened instead of than being stuck.
-We will test all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the construction.
+For instance, small gaps around doors and windows may be required to allow for the movement of the structure as the home gets warmer and cooler, to allow them to be opened and closed rather than sticking.
+We will inspect all doors and windows in your Healthy Homes assessment of your rental property.

 draught stopping building inspections